jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 108 Regulations may set fees, charges, and contributions
 (1) Regulations may do any of the following:
+  (aaa) provide for the costs that may be recovered under section 104(1), (2), or (3), including by—
+    (i) setting upper limits:
+    (ii) setting out criteria for the quantification of costs:
+    (iii) including or excluding certain categories of costs in or from the costs that may be recovered:
   (a) set the amounts of fees and charges, estimated fees or charges, or fees or charges based on estimated costs (the fees or charges) for any matters for which costs may be recovered under section 104:
   (b) in the case of estimated fees or charges, set out a reconciliation process, which may be based on charging rates set by an agency, to establish any further payment or refund that may be required in respect of an application:
   (c) set the method by which the amount of any fee or charge is to be calculated: